infinum/rails-handbook/Fiscalizer.md

 ## Fiscalizer

-We are using the [fiscalizer gem](https://github.com/infinum/fiscalizer) to transfer various document types from a business entity to the tax authorities.
+We use the [fiscalizer gem](https://github.com/infinum/fiscalizer) to transfer various document types from a business entity to the tax authorities.

 ### Setup & Usage

-Everything about setup and usage of this gem is explained on [fiscalizer gem](https://github.com/infinum/fiscalizer).
+Everything about setup and usage of this gem is explained at [fiscalizer gem](https://github.com/infinum/fiscalizer).

 ### Certificates